nst-guide/osm-liberty/README.md

 **[Preview OSM Liberty with Maputnik](https://maputnik.github.io/editor/?style=https://maputnik.github.io/osm-liberty/style.json)**

+## Fork

+The main changes of this fork compared to the original:

+- Contours layer, using 40' contours data from USGS, created in [this repository](https://github.com/nst-guide/contours).
+- Hillshade layer, using generated tiles conforming to the Mapbox Terrain RGB standard, created from [this repository](https://github.com/nst-guide/hillshade)
+- Uses Open Sans fonts instead of Roboto.
+Pregenerated Open Sans and Roboto font stacks can be downloaded from the [openmaptiles/fonts releases](https://github.com/openmaptiles/fonts/releases).
+- Puts more focus on trails, and adds mountain peaks

 ## Usage

 You can use the style in your Mapbox GL maps.

 By default, the vector tiles and glyphs are served from [Maptiler Cloud](https://www.maptiler.com/cloud/) and the raster tiles and sprites directly from GitHub.
 You would need to [subscribe](https://www.maptiler.com/cloud/plans) to Maptiler Cloud to get an access key and replace the placeholder {key} for the [vector source](https://github.com/maputnik/osm-liberty/blob/gh-pages/style.json#L11) and [glyphs](https://github.com/maputnik/osm-liberty/blob/gh-pages/style.json#L23) with your own key.